-In the current experimental LEX registration phase, ITTIG-CNR will take care to create and maintain the registry for <jurisdiction-code>.
-As the criteria of the LEX names assignment will be consolidated, after the experimental phase such registry will be maintained by IANA.
+CNR will take care to create and maintain the registry for <jurisdiction-code> and the root <lex-nameser> of the resolution routing.

 The adopted registration policy is compliant with the "Expert Review" as specified in [RFC8126].
 Designated Expert(s) will assign jurisdiction codes based on the following principles: